defold/doc/docs/en/tutorials/runner.md

 When the editor is installed and started it's time to create a new project and getting it ready.
 Create a [new project](/manuals/project-setup/#creating-a-new-project) from the "Empty Project" template.

 ::: sidenote
-This tutorial uses Spine features, which has been moved to its own extension post Defold 1.2.188.
-If you are on a newer version, please add the [Spine Extension](https://github.com/defold/extension-spine) to the dependencies section of *game.project*.
+This tutorial uses Spine features from the [Spine Extension](https://github.com/defold/extension-spine).
+Add the extension to the dependencies section of *game.project*.
 :::

 ## The editor